ibm-cloud-docs/storage-scale/data-transfer.md

 {: #limits-storage-scale}

 *   AFM can be enabled on GPFS-independent filesets only.
 A dependent fileset can be linked under an AFM fileset, but only up to one level below the AFM-independent fileset.
 The dependent fileset does not allow nested dependent filesets under the AFM-independent fileset.
 *   An AFM cache site can be configured to connect with any home site that provides access to the home data through the NFSv3 protocol.
-The home site is not required to be an IBM Storage Scale; the mmafmconfig command cannot be issued on the AFM home site.
+The home site is not required to be an {{site.data.keyword.scale_full_notm}}; the mmafmconfig command cannot be issued on the AFM home site.
 Therefore, the AFM cache site cannot cache or update extended attributes (EAs), access control lists (ACLs), file spareness, or AFM psnaps.
 *   The mmclone command is not supported on the AFM cache.

 To learn more about the limitations, click [here](https://www.ibm.com/docs/en/storage-scale/5.1.8?topic=limitations-afm-afm-dr).